entuland/rhotator/README.md

 - the face you point at
 - where on that face you point
 - what button you click
+- whether or not you hold down the sneak key

 You will always be able to predict exactly the effect of the Rhotator Screwdriver.